-In 2021, Canadian Natural's operations were subject to carbon pricing specific to the regions of our operations.
-These regions included:
+In 2022, the carbon price in:

-- British Columbia: Provincial pricing applied to all fuel gas, vent volumes and flare volumes at our BC facilities, and to gasoline, diesel, propane and other fuels.

-- Alberta: Provincial pricing applied to a portion of emissions from the following facilities: Horizon, Athabasca Oil Sands Project, Primrose/Wolf Lake in situ, Kirby South in situ, Jackfish in situ, Peace River in situ, the Brintnell power generation facility and all Conventional assets.

-- Saskatchewan: Provincial pricing applied to a portion of emissions from fuel combustion at all assets in Saskatchewan - Manitoba: The federal Output-Based Pricing System applied to a portion of emissions from fuel combustion and flaring at all assets in Manitoba.
+- British Columbia was \$45/tonne in Q1 2022 and \$50/tonne for the remainder of 2022.
+It applied to all fuel gas, vented gas, and flared gas at our BC facilities, and to gasoline, diesel, propane and other fuels.
+The tax is calculated as [(fuel/flare/vent volume x volumetric tax rate)]. - Alberta was \$50/tonne and was applied to a portion of emissions from the following facilities: Horizon, Athabasca Oil Sands Project, Primrose/Wolf Lake in situ, Kirby South in situ, Jackfish in situ, Peace River in situ, the Brintnell power generation facility and all Conventional assets.
+The carbon cost is calculated as: carbon cost = \$50/t x [Actual emissions minus emissions allocation]. - Saskatchewan: Provincial pricing applied to a portion of emissions from fuel combustion at all assets in Saskatchewan.
+The carbon cost is calculated as: carbon cost = \$50/t x [Actual emissions minus emissions allocation]

-- The UK: Pricing is variable, since the UK exited the European Union (EU) which is the compliance vehicle for the United Kingdom Allowances (UKA) which regulates our offshore North Sea oil production platforms.
+- Manitoba: The federal Output-Based Pricing System applied to a portion of emissions from fuel combustion and flaring at all assets in Manitoba.
+The carbon cost is calculated as: carbon cost = \$50/t x [Actual emissions minus emissions allocation]. - The UK pricing is variable, since the UK exited the EU, it is the market price of the United Kingdom Allowances (UKA) which is the compliance vehicle for the UK Emission Trading System (UK ETS started Jan 01, 2021) which regulates our offshore North Sea oil production platforms.
+The UKA ranged from ~£43.20 £88.15/tonne (CAD\$74.73 \$152.73) for the time period of May 19, 2021 to April 30, 2022.

-To comply with these systems, our strategy includes: - Considering existing carbon pricing ranges to determine the impact of compliance costs on current and future projects as part of our normal business planning process.
-We use an internal price of carbon as a sensitivity to evaluate returns on future emission reduction projects under different potential carbon prices.
-The internal price varies from \$0/t to \$50/t, depending on the project's applicability, jurisdiction, operational duration, and implementation timelines.
+To comply with these systems, our strategy includes: - Using an internal price of carbon and climate policy as a sensitivity to evaluate returns on future emission reduction projects under different potential carbon prices.
+The internal price varies from \$65/t to \$170/t, depending on the project's applicability, jurisdiction, operational duration, and implementation timelines.

-- Avoiding and minimizing emissions through integrating emissions reductions in project planning and operations, leveraging technology, enhancing performance, investing in research and development (R&D), focusing on continuous improvement through energy and process efficiencies, and considering and developing new business opportunities and trends.

-- Mitigating our emissions through the purchase of carbon offsets (e.g. soil sequestration, renewable energy) and we offset emissions (relinquishment of credits or purchase of credits).
+- Avoiding and minimizing emissions through integrating emissions reductions in project planning and operations, leveraging technology, enhancing performance, investing in research and development (R&D), focusing on continuous improvement through energy and process efficiencies, and considering and developing new business opportunities and trends. - Mitigating our emissions through purchasing carbon offsets (e.g. soil sequestration, renewable energy) and offsetting emissions (relinquishment of credits or purchase of credits).

-We are applying this strategy annually in our compliance obligations and in long term planning of our projected emissions, our credit portfolio and our understanding of increased emission stringency.
+We apply this strategy annually in our compliance obligations and in long term planning of our projected emissions, our credit portfolio and our understanding of increased emission stringency.

-We also actively track the development of policies and regulations at the international, national, federal and provincial level.
-For example, in December 2020, the Canadian government announced its intention to surpass Canada's previously stated reduction target under the Paris Agreement, to increase the carbon price to \$170 in 2030, and to establish methane reduction targets for 2030 and 2035.
-In addition, draft regulations under the Clean Fuel Regulation were released in 2020 and are planned to take effect in July 2023.
-Aspects of the Clean Fuel Regulation will increase the cost of liquid fuels consumed in the Company's operations while also providing a potential mechanism to generate offset credits.
+Tracking the development of policies and regulations at the international, national, federal and provincial level.
+For example, in 2022 the Federal government released the Clean Fuel Regulations which apply to producers or importers of liquid fuels (including gasoline, diesel, kerosene and light and heavy fuel oils).
 Canadian Natural's associated environmental risk management strategies focus on working with legislators and regulators to ensure that any new or revised policies, legislation or regulations properly reflect a balanced approach to sustainable development.